Why You Need to Make Gen Z Renters Part of Your Apartment Marketing Strategy

 Gen Z renters are looking for efficiency in the leasing process, new communication channels, and enhanced amenities.
 As these young adults continue to enter the rental market, it will become increasingly important for you to understand their expectations.
 Consider the following strategies to attract Gen Z renters:

-1. Implement a Mobile-First, Mobile-Only Strategy
+1. Implement a Mobile-First Apartment Marketing Strategy

 Having grown up with technology, Gen Z is unable to comprehend a time before the digital age.
 They’ve never heard the AOL voice chime “You’ve got mail!”, nor have they listened to the maddening tones of dial-up Internet.
 To this group, the Internet is their one-stop-shop for everything — and that includes where they choose to live.